grannycart/grannycart.github.io/dopecentury/possible-future-entries.md

 * A world where _everyone_ lives in their own microstate
 * Somehow do a version of the natural appeal of mechanical things (mice on wheels)
 * loud bars to prevent revolutions
-* black wind blows dust across the plains
 * A version of the story where a boy lifts a calf until it's a man lifting a bull (see Faulkner Intruder in the Dust)
+* A soliloquy where you debate with yourself the merits of plunging into icy cold water